Phyllis Benjamin

 Born Phyllis Allsopp, she married Albert Benjamin in Sydney on 10 March 1926.

 In 1948, their daughter, Jill Benjamin, married Bill Neilson who went on to become Premier of Tasmania.

 She stood for the division of Hobart as a Labor candidate when sitting member John Soundy retired on 10 May 1952.
 She won the division easily with 1,433 votes; the next highest candidate received only 563 votes.
+From 1951 to 1953 she was President of the Federated Association of Australian Housewives.

 Despite her sex, Benjamin was reported as one of the "36 faceless men" reported to be in control of the Australian Labor Party in the lead up to the 1963 Australian federal election.

 From 1968 to 1969, Benjamin was Leader of the Government in the Legislative Council, as one of only four representatives of her party in that chamber.
 She was the first woman to hold the position in any Australian legislative council.